-The rumen fungi (Neocallimastigomycota) occur in the gastrointestinal tract of herbivore mammals like reindeer.
-Here, they break down indigestible cellulose and hemicellulose in leaves, twigs and lichens.
-In this way, the fungi get access to soluble carbohydrates (sugars) while they release the excess sugars together with amino acid and simple proteins.
-Those are now ready for uptake in the gastrointestinal tract of the mammal.
-Without the fungi these nutrients would have disappeared undigested in the faeces.
+The rumen fungi (Neocallimastigomycota) occur in the gastrointestinal tracts of herbivore mammals such as reindeer.
+Here, they break down indigestible cellulose and hemicellulose found in leaves, twigs and lichens.
+In this way, the fungi get access to soluble carbohydrates (sugars) while they release the excess sugars together with amino acids and simple proteins.
+Those are now ready to be taken up in the gastrointestinal tract of the mammal.
+Without the fungi, these nutrients would have disappeared undigested in the faeces.

-Another example a symbiotic relationship of fungi is lichen.
-Lichens are composite organisms made up of fungi (usually Ascomycota) living in very close connection with green algae (Chlorophyta) or/and cyanobacteria.
-The latter are photoautotrophs, providing the fungi with carbohydrates.
+Another example of a symbiotic relationship of fungi are lichens.
+Lichens are composite organisms made up of fungi (usually Ascomycota) living in very close connection with green algae (Chlorophyta) and/or cyanobacteria.
+The latter two are photoautotrophs, providing the fungi with carbohydrates.
 The fungi, on the other hand, provide the photoautotrophic partners with protection, mineral nutrition and water.
 Lichens will not be dealt with in this chapter, but will be given a special treatment by Arve Elvebakk in the following chapter.

-Endophytes are fungi growing inside living tissue of higher plants.
-They get photosynthates from the plants, and the fungi are suggested to protect the hosts from browsing by animals (vertebrates as well as insects and other invertebrates) and even drought.
+Endophytes are fungi growing inside the living tissue of higher plants.
+They get photosynthates from the plants, and the fungi are thought to protect the hosts from browsing by animals (vertebrates as well as insects and other invertebrates) and even from drought.
 Studies have shown that fungal endophytes are frequent in arctic environments.
-It seems to be a progressive increase in colonisation by endophytes compared with arbuscular mycorrhizal fungi (see below) with latitude, indicating that these fungi are well adapted to a short growing season and that they are more successful symbionts than arbuscular mycorrhiza under adverse conditions.
+There seems to be an increase in colonisation by endophytes compared to arbuscular mycorrhizal fungi (see below) with latitude, indicating that endophytes are well adapted to a short growing season and that they are more successful symbionts than arbuscular mycorrhiza under adverse conditions.

-One of the most important mutualistic associations between fungi and other organisms is mycorrhiza (μυκός = fungus, ριζα = root), when fungal hyphae and plant roots combine to a functional unit.
-The photoautotrophic plants give soluble carbohydrates to the fungus and the heterotrophic fungi pay back by providing the plant with water, phosphorus, nitrogen and other mineral nutrients.
-Although the roots could have taken up these nutrients by themselves, the fungi do the job more effectively.
-Their thin, branched hyphae have a much larger surface/volume compared with the thicker roots.
+One of the most important mutualistic associations between fungi and other organisms is mycorrhiza (Greek: μυκός = fungus, ριζα = root), where fungal hyphae and plant roots together form a functional unit.
+The photoautotrophic plants give soluble carbohydrates to the fungus, and the heterotrophic fungi pay back by providing the plant with water, phosphorus, nitrogen and other mineral nutrients.
+Although the roots are capable of taking up these nutrients themselves, the fungi do the job more effectively.
+Their thin, branched hyphae have a much larger surface/volume ratio compared to the thicker plant roots.
 Therefore, they have a much broader contact with soil particles.
-The fungi’s powerful enzymes and organic acids can break down complicated organic substances otherwise unavailable for the roots.
+The fungi’s powerful enzymes and organic acids can break down complicated organic substances that are otherwise unavailable for the roots.
 Moreover, the fungi often produce hormones that protect against possible pathogenic organisms, which otherwise could attack the root system.
 About 80 % of all land plant species form associations with mycorrhizal fungi.

 Within mycorrhiza we distiguish different types.
 Three are described here:

 Ericoid mycorrhiza is the mutualistic association between plants in the heather family (Ericaceae) and fungi in order Helotiales (Ascomycota), especially the Hymenoscyphus ericae species aggregate.
-Ericoid mycorrhizae establishes in very thin roots with swollen bark cells.
-On the outside of these cells the hyphae is running in a gel-like matrix (mucigel), and some of the hypae are penetrating the bark cells without penetrating the membrane.
-Therefore, the mycorrhiza association is considered as endotrophic.
-The fungi have the ability to break down complicated organic substances as amino acids and oligopeptides in humus into mineral nutrients.
+Ericoid mycorrhizae establish in very thin roots with swollen bark cells.
+On the outside of these cells, the hyphae run in a gel-like matrix (mucigel), and some of the hyphae penetrate the bark cells, without penetrating the membrane.
+Therefore, the mycorrhiza association is considered to be endotrophic.
+The fungi have the ability to break down complicated organic substances such as amino acids and oligopeptides in humus into mineral nutrients.
 These are provided to the plant roots.
-The most important mineral nutrient provided by the ericoid mycorrhiza fungi to the plant is nitrogen, but also phosphorus and potassium to a lower degree.
-Without these mutualistic fungi, the plant roots are only able to take up simple nitrogen compounds as nitrate and ammonium.
+The most important mineral nutrient provided by the ericoid mycorrhiza fungi to the plant is nitrogen, but to a lower degree phosphorus and potassium are provided as well.
+Without these mutualistic fungi, the plant roots are only able to take up simple nitrogen compounds such as nitrate and ammonium.

 Ectomycorrhiza (ECM) is crucial for the survival of ecologically important arctic scrubs such as Betula, Salix and Dryas, and the widespread herbaceous Bistorta vivipara.
 Ectomycorrhizal roots are characterised by three structural components: